RaphaelGuerra/ProjectV/README.md

 - Learnings: content‑first layout, strict CSP, and PT‑BR copywriting

 ## License
-Personal portfolio project — demo content only.
+All rights reserved.
+Personal portfolio project — not for production use.